hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

   Ensure that the `aws` provider is configured with the appropriate region and credentials.

 - **Existing VPC and Subnets**:
-  The module requires an existing VPC and subnets where the Interface Endpoints will be deployed.
+  The module requires an existing VPC and at least three private subnets in different Availability Zones where the Interface Endpoints will be deployed.

 - **KMS Key**:
   A KMS key is required if CloudWatch Logs are enabled.